A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

-Next, we focus on signal processing issues, in which we should capture the channel characteristics for XL-MIMO as presented in the previous sections to design efficient signal processing schemes.
+Next, we focus on signal processing issues for XL-MIMO, in which we should capture the channel characteristics for XL-MIMO as presented in the previous sections to design efficient signal processing schemes.
+More specifically, channel estimation, beamforming scheme design, and deep learning-empowered processing are reviewed in this section.
 Again, due to the extremely large array aperture, signal processing schemes for XL-MIMO systems would involve very high computational complexity.
 Thus, to promote practical implementation and meet the green communication demands for future communications, low-complexity signal processing schemes for XL-MIMO should be developed.
-In this section, we consider low-complexity signal processing schemes designed for XL-MIMO.
-We also thoroughly introduce existing signal processing schemes for XL-MIMO, instead of limiting them to low-complexity processing schemes.
-More specifically, low-complexity channel estimation, low-complexity beamforming scheme design, and deep learning-empowered processing are reviewed in this section.
+Thus, in this section, we summarize and motivate low-complexity signal processing schemes for XL-MIMO.
+Many low-complexity signal processing schemes with different channel characteristics, design ideas, and design algorithms are reviewed.